marina601/scooter-circle/README.md

 - Pagination, once the website content gets big enough the pagination would be implemented for reviews on the *profile* and *view produt* pages.
 - Also pagination should be implemented for products on *products* page
-- Add to favourite option could be implemented to let the user save their favourite scooters to their profile page
+- Add to favourite option could be implemented to let the user save their favourite scooters to their profile page.
+- Unable the user to search and filter products at the same time.
+At the moment the user may only search or filter.
 - Profile page could be adjusted to let the user upload their profile picture and change the background colour of their choice, giving the user a custom experience
 - Share products buttons could be implemented to let the user share their favourite products easily via social media to create awareness for the site
 - Site owner might want to sign up for affiliate partnership which is actually available with [Pure Electric](https://www.pureelectric.com/), which I have used to link to, allowing the user to purchase the product if they should decide to do so.
 Affiliate commission could be earned for the site owner.